brownhci/WebGazer/README.md

 If you want to build the repository from source follow these instructions:

     # Ensure NodeJS is downloaded: https://nodejs.org/en/download/
-    # Install grunt-cli if not installed
+    # Install grunt-cli if not installed (this may require you to use `sudo` or run the console as Administrator)
     npm install -g grunt-cli
     git clone https://github.com/brownhci/WebGazer.git
     npm install
-    # Run grunt to build
+    # Run grunt to build the webgazer.js file in the build directory
     grunt

 ## Examples